blaiprat/jquery.animateSprite/README.md

 How to use it
 -------------

+1. If you have  [Bower](http://bower.io/) installed, you can use `bower install animatesprite` to install the plugin.

-1. Create an HTML Block Element (DIV) and define its width and height exactly as the with and height of the sprite.
+2. Create an HTML Block Element (DIV) and define its width and height exactly as the with and height of the sprite.

-2. Put the sprite file as a background image.
+3. Put the sprite file as a background image.

-3. Call the plugin.
+4. Call the plugin.
 Use 'animations' to store multiple animations, setting the correct keyframe per each one.
 By default, jQuery.animateSprite will use the first defined and will start playing the animation.

 Example:
 --------